Historic London pubs

 101 Bermondsey Wall East, London SE16 4NB

-There is a suburb view along the Thames to Tower Bridge from the terrace of the Angel at Bermondsey.
+There is a superb view along the Thames to Tower Bridge from the terrace of the Angel at Bermondsey.
 The current building dates from the 1850s, but it is first recorded as ‘The Angell near Redriff Stairs’, probably named after Lord of the Manor William Angell.
 It still stands on piles sunk into the river in the 17th century when the previous building was constructed.
 Captain Cook drank here when planning his voyage to Australia and New Zealand, and Samuel Pepys and his wife visited the Angel when buying cherries at the adjacent garden.
 Across the street are the remains of Edward III’s 14th century manor house.

 The Black Friar